 Corey was previously general counsel, managing member, and a founder of a Virginia-based start-up holding company that invested in online commerce assets, through which he gained experience in marketing, licensing, payment processing, copyright and trademark management, and online privacy and policies.
 He also developed skills in strategy, capital deployment, accounting, retail and wholesale marketing, sales and branding, supply chain management, distribution and logistics, and social media management.
-More importantly, he gained the unique perspective of what it takes to be a successful entrepreneur and the challenges faced by emerging growth companies.
+More importantly, he gained a unique perspective of what it takes to be a successful entrepreneur and the challenges faced by emerging growth companies.
 Following more than five years of aggressive growth, Corey sold the business in early 2016.

 Corey joined Edmunds & Williams in 2016 and became part of the Woods Rogers’ team of attorneys when the firms merged in October 2016.
 Corey began his legal career with a top-tier AM LAW 100 global law firm.
 He spent nearly six years as a member of the firm’s nationally-recognized private equity practice group.

 Corey enjoys hiking, hunting and fishing, and Southern literature.
-He also likes to explore the Caribbean, especially Turks & Caicos Islands.
+He also likes to explore the Caribbean, especially the Turks & Caicos Islands.

-Choosing a Virginia Business Entity– Virginia CLE Publications, 2005, 2009 et seq., contributing editor
+Choosing a Virginia Business Entity, Virginia CLE Publications, 2005, 2009 et seq., contributing editor